-10. Domitila (1996) produced by Zeb Ejiro, starring Anne Njemanze.
+10. Domitila; (1996) produced by Zeb Ejiro, starring Anne Njemanze.
 Domitilla is a landmark film in the Nigerian home movie industry.
 It started the trends of the now-established trend of movies about ‘single girls’ and their (mis)adventures in big cities.
-Ann Njemanze, became an instant movie star after acting the leading role.
-The main story line was of how young girls get into in the quest to survive.
-Sometimes, they’re fuelled by greed, some other times by need, peer pressure and in the end, becoming morally derailed.
+Ann Njemanze became an instant movie star after acting the leading role.
+The main storyline was of how young girls get into the quest to survive.
+Sometimes, they’re fuelled by greed, some other times by need, peer pressure and in the end they become morally derailed.

-4. Osuofia in London (a 2003 Nigerian movie) written and directed by Kingsley Ogoro and stars other acts including Nkem Owoh, Francis Odega and Cynthia Okereke.
-Osuofia in London is a Nigerian comedy film written and directed by Kingsley Ogoro and starring Nkem Owoh; African Movie Academy Award winner .
-The film was among the highest selling Nollywood films
+4. Osuofia in London; (a 2003 Nigerian movie) written and directed by Kingsley Ogoro and stars other acts including Nkem Owoh, Francis Odega and Cynthia Okereke.
+Osuofia in London is a Nigerian comedy film which was among the highest selling Nollywood films.

-2. Most Wanted (1996) Produced by Dozie Eriobu and directed by Tunji Bamishigbin.
+2. Most Wanted; (1996) Produced by Dozie Eriobu and directed by Tunji Bamishigbin.
 Featuring Regina Askia, Ibinabo Fiberisima and Ayo Adesanya along with Liz Benson, Antar Laniyan and Genevieve Nnaji.
-In the movie, a group of unemployed ladies decide to disguised as men and rob and the police was having a hard time tracking them down as they were on the lookout for male robbers.
-When one of the girl’s falls in love with the investigating police officer, story changed.
+In the movie, a group of unemployed ladies decide to disguise as men to rob and the police was having a hard time tracking them down as they were on the lookout for male robbers.
+When one of the girl’s falls in love with the investigating police officer, the story changed.
 The policeman later finds out that his lover is a member of the ‘Most Wanted’ criminal gang.

 1. Living in Bondage

 This movie is one of the oldest to be acted but the popularity it commanded after it’s release opened up Nollywood to the world.
-In the movie, Andy Okeke (Kenneth Okonkwo) killed his wife and used her for rituals to become wealthy and most certainly, this came with repercussions leading to his becoming mad.
+In the movie, Andy Okeke (Kenneth Okonkwo) killed his wife and used her for rituals to become wealthy and most certainly, this came with repercussions, leading to his madness.